 Montgomery County, PA Guardianship Attorney

-What is Legal Guardianship?
+What Is Legal Guardianship?

 A legal guardianship refers to a court order that transfers the responsibility of a child from their biological parents to a specifically designated person.
 Assuming guardianship allows the appointed person to make important decisions on the child’s behalf as the parents typically would.

-How is Guardianship Established?
+How Is Guardianship Established?

 The appointment of a guardian is a legal process that calls for an application, a court hearing, and oftentimes, a home inspection of the proposed living environment.
 The court order will determine if a guardianship is permanent or temporary, depending on the request of the parents and circumstances surrounding the need for guardianship.
 A guardian may be recommended by the parents or chosen by the court, but they must be able and willing to commit to all the responsibilities that comes with a guardianship.

-Reasons to Appoint a Guardian
+What Are Reasons to Appoint a Guardian?

 The purpose of a legal guardianship is to place a child in an environment where they can thrive from the protection, support, and stability they deserve.
 Generally, in order to have a guardian appointed in Pennsylvania the parents of a child must no longer be able to care for them in a manner that maintains their best interests.
 There are several situations that may cause this to be the case, including: